-Now as a PhD student, Juan Carlos will pursue research on management (design, implementation, and evaluation) of marine reserves specific to their application as a fishery management tool.
-With Dr. Steve Gaines and Dr. Chris Costello, he plans to perform research that broadens interdisciplinary knowledge of fisheries management, marine ecology, and human interactions with the environment, with an eye towards informing environmental policy and climate change adaptation for marine natural resources management.
-Juan Carlos’ research goal is to combine ecological data with economic instruments through modeling to understand how best to design and manage marine reserves under current and future socioeconomic and environmental conditions.
+Now as a Ph.D. student in the Gaines Lab, Juan Carlos plans to perform research that broadens interdisciplinary knowledge of fisheries management, marine ecology, and human interactions with the environment, with an eye towards informing environmental policy and climate change adaptation for marine natural resources management.
+His broader research goal is to combine ecological data with economic instruments through data science to understand how best to design and manage marine reserves under current and future socioeconomic and environmental conditions.